gracelang/language/website/tutorial/introduction/hello.md

 folder: tutorial
 ---
 Traditionally, programming tutorials start with a program that displays the text string "Hello, world!".
-This is a semi-humerous way of having the computer say that it's here.
+This is a light-hearted way of having the computer say that it's here.

 In Grace, the “Hello, world” program looks like this.